CS-6381/FinalProject/DesignOfExperiments/Performance.md

 | Send Throughput Average | |
 | Send Throughput Standard Deviation | |

-## 1 Producer VM - 1 ConsumerVM: 5 Instances
+## 1 Producer VM - 1 Consumer VM: 5 Instances

 Run one instance of your producer program on one VM.